revelotech/flutter_formx/README.md

 - Form validation.
 - Abstract ValidationResult and Validator classes to help you integrate with form builder and make your own validations.

+## ⚠ Caveats and limitations

+This library is designed to work with mobx as its state management provider.
+It does not support Bloc, Provider or GetX as of yet.

 ## Form Classes

 ### FormBuilder